-Connected health care plays an essential life-saving role amid the COVID-19 pandemic.
-Health care workers using telehealth applications shouldn’t have to worry about device connectivity in mission-critical situations.
-However, in mobile health scenarios can be challenging.
-Many smart health care devices like monitors and trackers depend on Wi-Fi or Bluetooth to send and receive data.
-They need to be within range of a cellular phone, internet router or gateway to connect to the cloud and send their data.
+However, keeping device connections stable in mobile health scenarios can be challenging.
+Many smart health care devices like monitors and trackers depend on Wi-Fi or Bluetooth technology to send and receive data.
+They must be within range of a cellular phone, internet router or gateway to connect to the cloud and send their data.

-While Wi-Fi is a low-cost solution suited to many situations, it has several drawbacks, including potential security vulnerabilities and coverage limitations.
+Wi-Fi is a low-cost solution suited to many situations.
+Still, it has several drawbacks, including potential security challenges and coverage limitations.
 Wi-Fi depends on an intermediary transmitter — the router — to deliver connectivity to end devices.

 Why Use Cellular IoT Connectivity for Smart Health Care?

 In that case, the device won’t be able to access necessary application resources and perhaps not even operate.
 Wi-Fi devices depend on a working and locally configured router.
-Bluetooth devices also depend on pairing with a smartphone or other gateway device.
-Only a cellular connection allows telehealth end devices to stay online without an intermediary connection point, even as they travel from one place to another.
+Devices with Bluetooth technology also depend on pairing with a smartphone or other gateway device.
+A cellular connection allows telehealth end devices to stay online without an intermediary connection point, even as they travel.

-Wi-Fi access points limit the number of devices that can maintain a connection at one time.
+Wi-Fi access points limit the number of devices that can simultaneously maintain a connection.
 The facility must install additional Wi-Fi equipment to support more devices on the local network.
 That approach works in specific scenarios, such as scaling slowly in a dedicated facility like a hospital.

 Better Data Access

 OEMs need access to anonymized patient data to make the best use of analytics.
-Health care providers can use that data, and connected health care providers can collect and resell it to other firms interested, for example, in machine learning.
+Health care providers can use, collect and resell that data to other firms (e.g., companies interested in machine learning).
 Such data can create risk scores and identify variables in test results that may lead to better patient outcomes.

-On the other hand, cellular data is encrypted by default, and the provider’s cybersecurity team manages security updates.
-While Wi-Fi 6 provides new security features with the introduction of WPA3, cellular networks still offer more robust end-to-end security built into the technology.
+On the other hand, cellular data is encrypted by default.
+The provider’s cybersecurity team manages security updates.
+Wi-Fi 6 provides new security features with the introduction of WPA3.
+Still, cellular networks offer more robust end-to-end security built into the technology.

 Connected Health Care Use Case: Alpha Pharma

-Alpha Pharma, a life science company based in Italy, makes connected glucometers to help patients with diabetes monitor their blood sugar levels.
-Their Iris Hybrid glucometer integrates continuous glycemic monitoring with artificial intelligence to support patients and providers in treatment efforts.
+Alpha Pharma, a life science company based in Italy, makes connected glucometers to help patients with diabetes monitor their blood sugar.
+Its Iris Hybrid glucometer integrates continuous glucose monitoring with artificial intelligence (AI) to support patients and providers in treatment efforts.

 From the beginning, the company chose cellular to connect its telehealth devices.
-They saw several clear benefits, including coverage, versatility and the ability to collect and aggregate better-quality data for providers.
-Initially, they started with a single local carrier but moved to Telit for broader coverage and the ability to switch between additional carriers when devices travel.
+It saw several clear benefits, including coverage, versatility and the ability to collect and aggregate better-quality data for providers.
+It started with a single local carrier.
+Then it moved to Telit Cinterion for broader coverage and the ability to switch between carriers when devices travel.

 3 Cellular Connectivity Challenges to Consider

-Time to Market
+1. Time to Market

-Regulatory compliance for connected health care devices is often rigorous and can differ significantly depending on the region of deployment.
-Around the world, most countries have testing and certification requirements for health care devices.
-In addition to the usual wireless certifications, these medical-grade certifications can significantly increase the time it takes to get a telehealth device from design to market.
+Regulatory compliance for connected health care devices is often rigorous and can differ depending on the deployment region.
+Most countries have testing and certification requirements for health care devices.
+In addition to wireless certifications, medical-grade certifications can increase the time to get a telehealth device from design to market.

-Connected Health Care Design Complications
+2. Connected Health Care Design Complications

 Cellular device design, on the other hand, is far more complicated when it comes to RF.
-Since devices must be able to connect in different countries with various operators, they might need to support a dozen or more frequency bands giving rise to interference and coexistence engineering design challenges.
+Devices must be able to connect in different countries with various operators.
+Therefore, they might need to support a dozen or more frequency bands.
+This gives rise to interference and coexistence engineering design challenges.